-Sagebrush Capitol Holdings later cancelled their purchase contract and the certificate for non-historic status (in effect a demolition permit) was withdrawn by the Archdiocese.
-The Cathedral Parish agreed to negotiate with CHUN, Historic Denver, and CPI in an effort to explore opportunities for the buildings’ reuse.
+Sagebrush Capitol Holdings later cancelled their purchase contract and the certificate for non-historic status (in effect a demolition application) was withdrawn by the Archdiocese.
+The Cathedral Parish agreed to negotiate with CHUN, Historic Denver, and CPI in an effort to explore opportunities for the buildings’ sale and adaptive reuse.

 Together the groups hosted a successful Open House in February 2012, attended by more than 75 potential users, former students and preservation-minded developers.
 While strong interest remained in the long-term reuse and rehabilitation of the structures, particularly the Cathedral High School and Seton House portion fronting Grant Street, the Cathedral Parish leased the structure to Christ in the City, a youth service program.

-As the lease expired for Christ in the City, local developer St. Charles Town Co., with partner Barnhill & Co. purchased the building for an adaptive reuse project, but in 2017 sold the site to GFI Capital Resources Group, a group that intends to convert the existing structures into a hotel, likely using historic preservation tax credits and support from the Denver Urban Renewal Authority.
+As the lease expired for Christ in the City, local developer St. Charles Town Co., with partner Barnhill & Co. purchased the building for an adaptive reuse project, but in 2017 sold the site to GFI Capital Resources Group, a group that intends to convert the existing structures into a hotel using historic preservation tax credits and support from the Denver Urban Renewal Authority.